 Another company selling these is Enjoy Holiday.
 They use a quality YKK zipper and material which is more suitable for the cooler months.

 The Verdict of the Pang Wangle Infinity Scarf

 Though the price is on the higher end for what it is, I think it is worth the investment for the features you get compared to its competition on the marketplace.
 Quite frankly, the hidden pocket travel scarf is a genius idea and I like how they're in plain colors so they're not easily recognizable.

 I like that the scarves are made in the United States under fair conditions and they’re putting resources into being sustainable.
 For that alone, I would prefer to buy it over a cheap Chinese copy.

 I think the built-in insect repellent is so unique and clever as I really don’t like putting bug spray near my face.

-As I’m not one to put a lot of time or care into my washing habits when travelling, something that’s easy and durable is great for me.
+As I’m not one to put a lot of time or care into my washing habits when traveling, something that’s easy and durable is great for me.